tic-tac-token/ttt-book/src/chapters/1/the-final-test.md

 Encountered a total of 1 failing tests, 3 tests succeeded
 ```

-Add the laziest solution possible:
+And finally, add the laziest solution possible, which completes our Fizzbuzz:

 ```solidity
 // SPDX-License-Identifier: Apache-2.0